The page has been translated by Gen AI.

 powershell

-Check current DNS client settings
+Check current DNS client configuration

 Check the DNS client configuration information of the server deployed with PDC.